 Official documents presented for admission or evaluation become part of the student’s academic file and normally cannot be returned or copied for distribution.

-- M.S.Sp.Ed. program courses and Capstone must be passed with a grade of “B” or higher.
+- M.S.Sp.Ed. program courses must be passed with a grade of “B” or higher.

 - Candidates must complete the Master of Science in Special Education with a 3.0 cumulative GPA.

 - Candidates must successfully complete one Capstone, participate on a research team, and fulfill all professional requirements (e.g., portfolio, including key assignments) related to the coursework and learning outcomes.

 - Candidates must demonstrate professional behavior as an important aspect of their preparation to effectively impact the field of education (inside and beyond the classroom).
 For candidates on probationary status, or where a candidate has struggled with professional dispositions (scores of 1 or 2), these concerns may prevent the candidate from moving forward in the program and graduation.